 Usage & Activities

 How you use your boat matters.
-Recreational fishing and family cruising are standard use.
-Water skiing, wakeboarding, and bar crossing may increase your premium.
-Commercial or charter use requires a separate policy.
+Recreational fishing and family cruising are standard use and attract baseline premiums.
+Water skiing, wakeboarding, and offshore fishing may increase your premium.
+Commercial, charter, or hire use requires a separate commercial marine policy.

 🌊